 WordPress user roles and permissions offer access controls and privelages for your website.
 From Super Admin to Subscriber, every individual who logs in has a specific set of permissions or capabilities.

-The system defines each person’s position within the platform.
-From Super Admin to Subscriber, every individual who logs in has a specific set of permissions or capabilities that are assigned by the Super Admin or Administrator.
 A capability is a specific function or a set of actions that a user is permitted to complete.
-Each role is clearly defined, so there are no misunderstandings about security.
-A WordPress security plugin from the directory can help with these fundamental tasks.
+Each role is clearly defined, so there are no misunderstandings about the things each user role can access and the tasks they can perform.

 Agencies, Freelance Web Developers, and Small Business Owners need to give a lot of thought into how the organization can best utilize WordPress user roles — taking the time to plan the organization before installation saves a lot of headaches later on.

 A Few Tips Before Adding New WordPress Users

 Author, Contributor, and Subscriber roles are straight forward in their creation and permissions.
 The Super Admin, Administrator, and Editor positions can be a major area of strength for the organization if carefully considered and plotted out.

 - Multi-site installations should have one Super Admin, regardless of the number of additional sites.
 If there is any security, user, or core file issue, Super Admins are responsible.
 Security should be on the mind of every person involved with a website.
 WordPress is exceptional in the way it updates core files and security; however, having multiple Super Admins can cause havoc